nelsonramosua/Forge/docs/testing.md

 - Control-plane startup fails if required tokens, webhook secret, master key, or repository allowlist are missing.
 - GitHub webhooks require `X-Hub-Signature-256`, `X-GitHub-Event: push`, an allowed `owner/repo`, an allowed branch, and a hex commit SHA.
+- Manual deployments reject unknown repos/branches, resolve HEAD server-side, and do not create a deployment if manifest cloning fails.
+- Rollbacks create a new deployment from the source deployment's stored `repo_url` and `commit_sha`, then re-parse `forge.yaml` at that commit.
+- Repository credentials can be stored at repo or owner/org scope; repo-level credentials override owner-level credentials, and neither logs nor task payload APIs expose plaintext tokens.
+- Admin-managed allowed repos are stored separately from startup `FORGE_ALLOWED_REPOS`; config-sourced repos remain read-only through the API/UI.
 - Deployments use dynamically allocated app ports from `20000-39999`.
 - `forge.yaml` parsing rejects unknown fields and accepts normal quoted YAML values.
 - Production worker builds require Linux namespace isolation instead of falling back to plain `fork()`.